laravel/docs/precognition.md

 ## Validation

 Offering front-end validation to your users can drastically improve their experience, however it requires you to duplicate validation rules in a front-end validation library.
-There are also validation rules that cannot be performed by a front-end validation library, such as checking if a value is unique in the database.
+There are also validation rules that cannot be performed by front-end validation libraries, such as checking if a value is unique in the database.

 With Laravel Precognition, you can create realtime validation experiences for your users without having to duplicate validation rules on the front-end.